zammad/zammad-user-documentation/extras/knowledge-base.rst

       mode).

    🏷️ **Tags**
-      Can help to categorize or label answers to enrich the content for better searchability.
+      can help to categorize or label answers for better search results.
 Please note that tags are visible publicly and can be the same like those in your tickets.

 Visibility
    Set the visibility of an answer to control who can see an article,